JerryVerhoef/vagrant-ansible-gerrit/README.md

 vagrant-ansible-gerrit
 ======================

-A an ansible playbook to install gerrit .
-A lot of work to be done.
+A an ansible playbook to install gerrit.
-No production ready yet!!!

-Put your public ssh key in admin.pub to intall it on the vagrant servers
+Clean simple setup of gerrit with vagrant and ansible.
+Still a work-in-progress Btw. this is my first ansible script so beware!!